 Western Sudan Community Museums

 How to Make a Museum; a short film exploring the values and ideas which underpin Sudan’s Community Museums.
 Members of the team, including writers, designers, filmmakers and curators, discuss the project and what it means to them.
+An Arabic version is available here.

 Life on the Move.
 Darfur’s Rezeigat nomads are born to travel.
 They spend their lives moving through the heartland of the Sahel, following subtle changes in the climate as they seek out fresh pasture for their camel herds.
 They may not have heard of ‘climate change’ but they live it every day.
 In this films, the Rezeigat Mayor and community leader, Omda Abakkar Kharif Mattar, explains life among the Rezeigat.